DigitecGalaxus/thinclient-base/README.md

 ## Customizations

-To make the image a bit more suitable for a stateless operation, we have made some customisations which should make the experience better.
+To make the image a bit more suitable for a stateless operation, there are some customisations which should make the experience better.

 ### Authentication